C2E CODES OF CONDUCT (COC) FOR SUPPLIERS

 C2E do not accept any use of real animal fur, in the production of C2E products.

-either in its raw or processed state or the pelt of any animal killed solely for its fur.
-"Animal" includes, but is not limited
+(*) Definition of fur by the Fur Free Alliance: any animal skin or part thereof with hair or fur fibers attached thereto, either in its raw or processed state or the pelt of any animal killed solely for its fur.
+"Animal" includes, but is not limited to, mink, coyote, sable, fox, muskrat, rabbit, and raccoon dog.

 "Fur" shall not include:

-1) such skins as are, or are to be, converted into leather or which in processing have,
+- Such skins as are, or are to be, converted into leather or which in processing have, or shall have, the hair, fleece, or fur fiber completely removed.

-4) synthetic materials intended to look like fur.
+- Synthetic materials intended to look like fur.

 MULESING

-of treatment of sheep shall not occur in C2E`s supply chain with regards to the production of C2E wool products.
+Mulesing is a practice that occurs in some production of wool in Australia.
+This kind of treatment of sheep shall not occur in C2E`s supply chain with regards to the production of C2E wool products.
+C2E will seek to use only certified wool from standards like RWS

 DOWN AND FEATHERS

-making of our products.
+C2E strongly oppose to force-feeding in the goose /down industries and will not accept this method being used in the making of our products.
 C2E does not accept Live plucking down to be used in our products.
-All down should be sanitized
+All down should be sanitized before use in our products.
+C2E will seek to use only certified down from standards like RDS

 IMPLEMENTATION

-Both in cases where the minimum standards cannot be met immediately, and in cases where these are already met, the
+Both in cases where the minimum standards cannot be met immediately, and in cases where these are already met, the supplier must work to continuously improve production conditions.

-This work should be directed towards direct, cost effective measures in fields where there are reason to believe to have
+This work should be directed towards direct, cost effective measures in fields where there are reason to believe to have genuine potential for improvement.

-the primary goals to all subcontractors, then reports on relevant social aspects concerning the subcontractors businesses,
+Regarding subcontractors, the supplier shall, through agreement strive to secure that the supplier first communicates the primary goals to all subcontractors, then reports on relevant social aspects concerning the subcontractors businesses, and demands that the primary goals are met by subcontractors within a realistic time frame.